-This is one of the odd routes where bolt placement doesn't seem to make sense.
 I have climbed this route from the right of the first bolt, directly beneath the bolt and from the left near the trees.
 The first two choices being quite stiff.
-This time, I did climb the face near the trees to the left and traversed over to the bolt and back.
-Most of the time I just avoid the bolt and sling the tree.
-I just ran it out to the second bolt, which is much further away than the topo in Selected Climbs shows.
+This time, I climbed the face near the trees to the left and traversed over to the bolt and back.
+Most of the time I just avoid the bolt and sling the tree and run it out to the second bolt, which is much further away than the topo in Selected Climbs shows.
 In fact, it would be a serious groundfall if a mistake was made near the second bolt.
 The rest of the climb is not that big of a deal and I didn't feel that it was very runout to the belay rings at all.

 Felt quite heady and definitely deserved a 5.8+.
 Feel like the first bolt is off-route too far and slinging the tree is a better idea to stay in the line of crystals.
 Traversing over to that bolt and back feels harder than 5.8.
 Run out goodness but solid feet the whole climb.

 Since there is a large amount of rock between Crystal Lizard and U-Slot, I decided to change it up a bit.
 I started at the left side of the tree pods instead of the right.
 At the dikes, I went left and straight up through steeper, mostly blank, unprotected rock to the overlap.
 I went up and over the right side of the overlap and headed to the belay for U-Slot rather than the belay shared with Rice Krispies.
 I found this method to be more exciting and a little stiffer than the standard line.

 After a day of toproping some of my friends on the Block Route while waiting on my climbing partner to arrive, this was the first of three routes we chose for the day.
 Its great climbing in June, very few climbers and no waiting for routes.
 We were the only climbers on the rock and it was a Saturday.